MullerLucas/code_samples/README.md

 - https://gitlab.com/helloki/hellmut
 - https://github.com/MullerLucas/hellmut
-- The `hellmut` and `hellengine` are currently being merged into one project.
+- The `hellmut` and `hellengine` are currently being merged into one project
 - Contains a simple Rust + WASM based client framework, similar to Leptos
 - Contains libraries for working with large language models like openAI's Chat-GPT